gvwilson/thirdbit/src/fiction/in-heck/index.md

 "You're not frozen like us,
 so you just die."

-She stood up before Maddie could react to what she had said.
+She stood up before Maddy could react to what she had said.
 "Come on.
 I'll take to you to meet the bit of Central that runs this place.
 It's *so* much better at explaining things than I am.